Shrsht/Shresht_Portfolio/README.md

 # [CALCULATING AND GRAPHING THE EFFICIENT FRONTIER OF A GIVEN STOCK PORTFOLIO](https://github.com/Shrsht/Graphing-Efficient-Frontier)
 ## **(ML,FINANCIAL MODELLING,PORTFOLIO THEORY)**
+Work in Progress.
+In modern portfolio theory, the efficient frontier (or portfolio frontier) is an investment portfolio which occupies the "efficient" parts of the risk–return spectrum.
+Formally, it is the set of portfolios which satisfy the condition that no other portfolio exists with a higher expected return but with the same standard deviation of return (i.e., the risk).[1]
+The efficient frontier was first formulated by Harry Markowitz in 1952;[2] see Markowitz model.

+In this project I use an API to obtain stock data on a give portfolio of Stocks (Tesla, Google and Apple) and use thier given closing price to calculate 2 indices - Sharpe Ratio and Portfolio Variance.

 # [SEC API TO GET COMPANY FINANCIAL REPORTS (10K and 10Q FILINGS)](https://github.com/Shrsht/Parsing-Financial-Statements-with-Python)